 Our North Campus is located at 3777 Dublin Road just northwest of Fishinger Road and Dublin Road.

-Our South Campus is located at 1320 Cambridge Boulevard at the corner of Cambridge and First Avenue in the Grandview Heights.
+Our South Campus is located at 1320 Cambridge Boulevard at the corner of Cambridge and West First Ave.
 This location is on the bus line.
 Parking is somewhat limited, so come early for special services.
 A word of caution: Grandview is heavily patrolled for speeding and u-turns.

 Handicapped parking and courtesy spaces for those who have a need for closer parking are available at both Campuses.